 What have you been listening to lately?

-Gorecki’s 3rd Symphony (my orchestra just played this), The Danish String Quartet’s two CD’s of their folk music arrangements: “Woodworks” and “Last Leaf” (my string quartet just played a few of these on the radio), Brad Mehldau’s new CD: “After Bach”, Your Friendly Neighborhood’s new CD: “Overflow”, Brahms’ 2nd Symphony, always something by Joshua Redman.
+Gorecki’s 3rd Symphony (my orchestra played this not too long ago), the Danish String Quartet’s two CD’s of their folk music arrangements: “Woodworks” and “Last Leaf” (my string quartet even played a few of these on the radio), Brad Mehldau’s album “After Bach,” Your Friendly Neighborhood’s new CD: “Overflow”, Brahms’ 2nd Symphony, and always something by Joshua Redman.

 What research do you find yourself drawn to at the moment?